Everton vs Stoke City

 Look out for St. Luke's Church hidden away in one corner of the stadium and the statue behind the Park Stand of the legendary Dixie Dean.

-Buses run for two hours before the game (last bus approximately 15 minutes before kick off and 50 minutes after final whistle).
+The Soccerbus runs two hours before each match (last bus from Sandhills Station is approximately 15 minutes before kick-off) and for 50 minutes after the final whistle (subject to availability).

 BBC Radio Merseyside broadcast on 95.8FM while Radio City are on 96.7FM.